Thanhngocpham200893/STATE-instructions/CDD/README.md

 **CDD profile along z direction**

-    CDD profile along z direction is a good indicator to see charge transfer from surface to adsorbate together with work function difference.
+    CDD profile along z direction is a good indicator to see charge transfer from surface to adsorbate along work function difference.
     To obtain CDD profile, we need to get average charge density in xy plane from STATE code.
     This can be done by grep CHGPRO: nfout_scf
                #z in Bohr #average charge density #Total potential #Electrostatic potential